 An Earth Source Heat building will house the structure over the top of the wells known as “wellheads,” in addition to water pumps, heat exchangers, heat pumps and most other visible components of the system.

-The Cornell University Borehole Observatory (CUBO), however, which is the hole being drilled in 2022, will not be used for generating heat.
-Rather, it will collect data to learn more about the viability and engineering needed for deep geothermal energy.
-Later, it will be used to monitor the geothermal energy system.
+The Cornell University Borehole Observatory (CUBO), however, which is the hole that was drilled in 2022, is not being used for generating heat.
+Rather, it has served as a means to collect data to learn more about the viability and engineering needed for deep geothermal energy.
+Later, it will be used to collect more data, as is needed to refine the design for a geothermal reservoir.
+Then, if a reservoir is successful, is will be used to monitor the geothermal energy system.

 Study of seismic activity